 In 2010, Grant PUD in consultation with the PRFF and National Marine Fisheries Service (NMFS) installed new fish counting stations in the ladders of Priest Rapids and Wanapum dams.
 The installation of these new fish counting stations also included known distance identifiers to assist with the life-history identification of returning adult fish.
-In 2012, Grant PUD reviewed all available bull trout video data to document the life history of bull trout observed in the Project (i.e., juvenile, sub-adult, or adult).
+In 2018, Grant PUD reviewed all available bull trout video data to document the life history of bull trout observed in the Project (i.e., juvenile, sub-adult, or adult).
 The modifications of the fish ladders improved the BTMEPs implementation of the 401 WQC Appendix C Task 1, Task 2 and Task 3 by providing the means for bull trout life stages to be identified at the adult fishways.

-Grant PUD also incorporated another 16 bull trout observed at the previous fish counting stations from 2010-2012.
-Grant PUD also incorporated another 16 bull trout observed at the previous fish counting stations from 2007-2009 to provide additional information to better understand the presence of bull trout in the Project over an extended period of time (Error!
-Reference source not found.).
-Grant PUD analyzed the available photographs from bull trout observed within the new fish counting stations to provide information on the size and life-stage of bull trout observed in the fishways of Wanapum and Priest Rapids dams.
-Twenty-six of the 42 bull trout observed from 2010 to 2012 had digital photographs collected during the fish counting period.
+Grant PUD observed a total of 28 bull trout in the adult video fish-counting stations from 2014-2018.
+This is comparably fewer than the 64 bull trout counted in the adult video-fish count stations the previous 5 year period (2009-2013).
+Grant PUD also incorporated another 16 bull trout observed at the previous fish counting stations from 2007-2009 to provide additional information to better understand the presence of bull trout in the Project over an extended period of time (Table 1).
+Grant PUD analyzed the available photographs from bull trout observed within the fish counting stations to provide information on the size and life-stage of bull trout observed in the fishways of Wanapum and Priest Rapids dams.
+Twenty-eight of the 28 bull trout observed from 2014 to 2018 had digital photographs collected during the fish counting period (Grant PUD, 2014 - 2018).
 The measurement lines in the fish counting windows identified lengths of 12-inch, 22-inch, and 24-inches.
-Grant PUD staff applied a proportional stoichiometric calculation to generate a total length for the bull trout observed in the fish counting windows when photographs were obtainable from 2010 through 2012.
-Bull trout 5-13 inches in total length were classified as sub-adult and bull trout greater than 13 inches in total length were classified as adults (USFWS)

-2007).
-All bull trout observed in the fish-counting windows at Priest Rapids and Wanapum dams were classified as adult bull trout.
+Grant PUD staff applied a proportional stoichiometric calculation to generate a total length for the bull trout observed in the fish counting windows when photographs were obtainable from 2014 through 20118.
+Bull trout 5-13 inches in total length were classified as sub-adult and bull trout greater than 13 inches in total length were classified as adults (USFWS 2007).
+Of the 28 total bull trout counted from 2014-2018, 26 bull trout observed in the fish-counting windows at Priest Rapids and Wanapum dams were classified as adults, while only 2 were classified as sub-adults.